quantiota/AI-Agent-Farm/doc/faq/README.md

 Yes, the AI Agent Farm infrastructure is capable of handling real-time AI tasks.
 The system's data streaming module enables ingestion and processing of real-time data, allowing AI agents to react and make decisions in real-time.
 The distributed architecture, coupled with efficient task distribution and resource allocation, ensures that real-time AI tasks are processed efficiently and within the required time constraints.

-### Is the ability to process real time data the most important feature of the AI Agent Farm
+### Is the ability to process real-time data the most important feature of the AI Agent Farm?

 Yes, the ability of the AI Agent Farm to process real-time data is indeed one of its key features and advantages.
 Real-time data processing enables timely decision-making, quick response to changing conditions, and the ability to extract valuable insights from dynamic and time-sensitive information.
 This feature is particularly valuable in domains such as defense, healthcare, cybersecurity, and financial markets, where the availability of up-to-date and actionable data is crucial.